Boris2232/Video_downloader_django/Download_videos.md

                       else:
                           if mistakes.mistakes['empty_link'] is False:
                               try:

+                              ## if everything is okay with the video --> extract resolution
                                   resolution.resolution = link_inserting(Link.link)

                                   ## if thoose exceptions are created --> material is age restricted